 COURSES and KEYNOTES

-Do guns, guards, and large groups make you feel safe?
+Does it take guns, guards, and large groups to make you feel safe?
 When we don’t feel safe in our environments and relationships, no amount of weaponry or armor will suffice.
 When we are threatened, we respond with acts of self-preservation.
 Conversely, when we feel safe, we experience increased social engagement and self-regulation which leads to successful living.
-This course explores the spiritual side of being trauma-informed and unpacks I Corinthians 16:3-4: "Be on your guard; stand firm in the faith; be courageous; be strong.
+This presentation explores the spiritual side of being trauma-informed and unpacks the positive lessons of I Corinthians 16:3-4: "Be on your guard; stand firm in the faith; be courageous; be strong.
 Do everything in love."
 (NIV)

 "You're just a little bit different."